-We will write the p.d.f. of a continuous random variable X as $f_X(x) = PDF$.
-The p.d.f. $f_X(x)$ is clearly NOT the probability of x: for example in the diagram opposite we saw $f_X(x) = 4$ for some x, so it is definitely NOT a probability. $f_X(x) \neq P(X=x)$.
+We will write the p.d.f. of a continuous random variable X as $p.d.f. = f_X(x)$.

+The p.d.f. $f_X(x)$ is NOT the probability of x - for example, in the sprint times we can have $f_X(x) = 4$, so it is definitely NOT a probability.

 However, as the histogram bars of the standardized histogram get narrower, the bars get closer and closer to the p.d.f. curve.
 The p.d.f. is in fact the limit of the standardized histogram as the bar width approaches zero.

 What is the height of the standardized histogram bar?

-For an interval from x to x + t, the standardized histogram plots the probability of an observation falling between x and x + t, divided by the width of the interval, t.
+For an interval from x to x+t, the standardized histogram plots the probability of an observation falling between x and x+t, divided by the width of the interval, t.